Automata Cascades: Expressivity and Sample Complexity: Sample Complexity of Automata Cascades

 The term $\log |\Delta|$ is the contribution of the \emph{number of semiautomata}---note that the number of letters and states of each semiautomaton plays no role.
 Interestingly, very small classes of semiautomata suffice to build very expressive cascades, by the results in Section~\ref{sec:cascades}.
 In general, it is sufficient to build $\Delta$ out of prime components.
 But we can also include other semiautomata implementing some interesting functionality.

 The term $\log |\Theta|$ admits similar considerations as $\log |\Phi|$.
-It is worth noting that one can focus on simple cascades, by the results in Section~\ref{sec:cascades}, where output functions of all but last component component are fixed.
+It is worth noting that one can focus on simple cascades, by the results in Section~\ref{sec:cascades}, where output functions of all but last component are fixed.
 Then, the contribution to the sample complexity is given by the class of output functions of the last component.

-Overall, the sample complexity grows linearly with the number $d$ of components, modulo a logarithmic factor.
+Overall, the sample complexity depends linearly on the number $d$ of components, if we ignore logarithmic factors.
 Specifically, the term $\log |\pi^a_m|$ has only a logarithmic dependency on $d$, and the other terms $\log |\Phi|,$ $\log |\Delta|,$ and $\log |\Theta|$ are independent of $d$.

 \begin{corollary} Let us recall the quantities from Theorem~\ref{th:finite-complexity-cascade}, and fix the quantities $a$, $m$, $\Phi$, $\Delta$, and $\Theta$.
 Then, the sample complexity of $\mathcal{C}$ is bounded as $S(\mathcal{C}) \in O(d \cdot \log d)$. \end{corollary}